 The European Society of Endocrinology participates in activities organised through the European Medicines Agency (EMA) and through this the Society is required to publish its funding from pharma and non-pharma sources.
 This information is available on the ESE website.
 In addition, and as a member of the Alliance for Biomedical Research in Europe (Biomed Alliance), the European Society of Endocrinology adheres to the Biomed Alliance Code of Conduct.
+Finally, ESE joined the European Cancer Organisation in 2021.
 Being a part of these networks helps to ensure that the Society's operating policies are transparent.

-· Recruitment and appointment of new trustees
+Recruitment and appointment of new trustees